Helper by day, dreamer-schemer by night, inquiring by nature, mother of four by hook or by crook, slightly zany by coincidence: I'm Laura.

-I'm a serial creator, beard lover, lapsed cloth diaper user, Craigslister and the handy one of the house.
-When I'm not busy helping families grow, I'm drinking tea, wearing "wellies" in the woods, punching down the pizza dough with excess glee, practicing violin with my kids, relishing the Divine Liturgy at my Eastern Orthodox (Christian) church, joking around with my husband or sitting with my notebook hatching wild ideas.
+I'm a serial creator, beard lover, lapsed cloth nappy user and the handy one of the house.
+When I'm not busy helping families grow, I might be drinking tea, exploring a new footpath, making lists, punching down the pizza dough with excess glee, walking my kids to school, relishing the Divine Liturgy at my Eastern Orthodox Christian church, joking around with my husband or hatching harebrained ideas for a new writing project.

 MA: Theology and Philosophy, Oxford University

-* I am not a medical caregiver, but this competency would help me facilitate parents' resuscitation of their own baby in an emergency
+* I am not a medical caregiver, but this could help me facilitate parents' resuscitation of their own baby in an emergency

 Further specific training in: massage, baby massage, yoga,

-I met my husband while we were both living in Germany, and I've lived and traveled in many other countries as well, from Fiji to Serbia.
-My exposure to this fascinating array of societies has taught me that, wherever I am in the world, the way things are done is not the only way things can be done.
+I met my husband while we were both living in Berlin.
+I've lived in several other places as well, from Fiji to Serbia.
+Most recently, my family spent a decade in the midwestern US, in the town on the shores of Lake Michigan where my husband was raised.
+This exposure to many ways of life has taught me that, wherever I am in the world, the done thing is not the only thing that can be done.

 Each of my four children was born beautifully and simply at home, two in England and two in the States.
 I am full of wonder at the way in which this happened and at the lasting impact these experiences have left on me and my whole family.
 I wish that all people had the good companionship and quality information that enabled us to be so enriched by birth.
 This work represents my efforts toward that reality.